 At this point, it’s imperative to have a vet visit scheduled.

-Leaving the yellow fungus to spread over their entire body will only worsen the situation.
+Leaving the yellow fungus to spread over their entire body will worsen the situation.

 Bearded dragons make great companions and are more popular than ever.

-Their laid-back demeanor and overall low-maintenance upkeep make them a great household pet.
+Their laid-back demeanor and overall low-maintenance upkeep make them great household pets.